jsautret/genapid/README.md

 There is some examples in [examples/](examples/) directory.

-The main structure is a list of [pipes](#pipe).
-Each pipe is evaluated for each incoming request.
+The main structure is a list of [predicates](#predicates).
+Each predicate is evaluated for each incoming request.

 ### `init`